Sufishafia/CoViNAR/README.md

 The project involves several key steps:
 1. Tweet scraping from X.
 2. Data preprocessing.
-3. Initial filtering of tweets using BERTopic.
+3. Initial filtering of tweets using BERTopic and Regex.
 4. Labeling of tweets.
 5. Training and texting of a classification model.
 6. Implementation and analysis.